soulofpeace/FareHound/README.md

 ### Communication Component and Sms Parsing Component

 #### Sms Controller
+---
-Responsible for parsing the SMS request and sending the SMS
+Responsible for parsing the SMS request and sending the SMS.
+Created using Play Framework Controller

 ### Alert Service
+---
 #### Scheduler Component
 Responsible for the running hourly update